michaelyatco/choredoor/ChoreDoorMaster.md

 Task: Connecting this `id` to the __CSS__ will allow you to adjust the closed door's properities - including changing the cursor when you hover over it.

-Navigate to the __style.css__ starting code and create an CSS ID selector for the `#door1` underneath the `body` selector.
-Inside this selector, assign the `cursor` property a value of `pointer`.
+Navigate to the __style.css__ starting code and create an CSS ID selector for the `#door1`.
+Inside this selector underneath the `body` selector, assign the `cursor` property a value of `pointer`.

-Refresh the page and notice that the cursor changes to a pointer as soon as you hover over the door!
+Refresh the page and notice that the cursor changes to a pointer as soon as you hover over the door.

 Hint: An `id` selector's property and value are assigned with the following syntax.
 Make sure to indent the property:
 ```css